OracularIS/mocaclient/docs/getting-started.md

 ### Important Note on Reinstallation

-On Smart MOCA Client reinstallation, the installer will not place ossimoca.jar file in the directory `C:\Program Files (x86)\Oracular MOCA Client\lib` if already found moca.jar.
-However, if moca.jar file is not found, then the installer will place **`ossimoca.jar`** in same directory.
+During the reinstallation of Smart MOCA Client, the installer will not place the `ossimoca.jar` file in the `lib` folder if a moca.jar file is already present.
+However, if no moca.jar file is found, the installer will automatically add ossimoca.jar to the directory.

 By managing these files correctly, you can ensure compatibility with various versions of Blue Yonder and other systems.